Mamad2000/Professional_Portfolio/README.md

 - What was your motivation?
 This is a mock up website I made from scratch that was given to me as an assignment
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-Homework assignment
+Showcase my personal and group projects I have completed.
 - What problem does it solve?
 Create a website from scratch
 - What did you learn?